SnurfTech/LIGHT/README.md

 # LIGHT
 LIGHT stands for Logical Integrity Guarantee for Honest Transmission.
+It is like an alternative for GnuPG.
 It allows you too generate a private and public key, use the private key to sign files, and use the public key to verify the signatures of the files.

 There are three scripts -- one to generate keys, one to sign files, and one to verify those files with their signatures.